 A few years ago, Emory alumnus Farhan Momin (13Ox, 15C) was making Indian-style quesadillas with a sandwich maker in his Oxford College dorm room.
 Now a fourth-year dental student at Midwestern University (Ill.), Momin is competing on the ninth season of “MasterChef.”

 With no formal training, Momin developed his culinary skills organically.
-Momin, who was a science enthusiast at an early age, said that culinary icon Alton Brown’s television show “Good Eats,” which explored the science of cooking, further fueled his interest in cooking.
-However, it wasn’t until he enrolled in a culinary arts program at North Paulding High School that he noticed his true passion and knack for the craft.
+A science enthusiast from an early age, culinary icon Alton Brown’s television show “Good Eats,” which explored the science of cooking, further fueled Momin’s interest in cooking.
+However, it wasn’t until he enrolled in a culinary arts program at North Paulding High School (Ga.) that he noticed his true passion and knack for the craft.

 “[The program] taught me the backbone of classical cuisine, and I started combining that with my Indian roots,” Momin said.